Jonathan Kestenbaum, Baron Kestenbaum: Career

 Kestenbaum twice represented Great Britain at football in the Maccabiah Games - in 2001 as a player and in 2009 as Manager.
-He is an Honorary Life President of Maccabi GB.
+In 2015 Kestenbaum was appointed Honorary Life President at Maccabi GB.

-In December 2013, Kestenbaum was installed as Chancellor of Plymouth University.
+He was Chancellor of Plymouth University from 2013 until the completion of his term of office in 2026.

+He was previously on the board of the think tank Labour Together.

 House of Lords

 Kestenbaum was created a life peer on 24 January 2011 as Baron Kestenbaum of Foxcote in the County of Somerset.
 He was introduced in the House of Lords on 26 January 2011, and sits on the Labour benches.

-Lord Kestenbaum serves as a member of the Select Committee on Financial Services Regulation.
+Lord Kestenbaum was a member of the Select Committee on Financial Services Regulation from 24 January 2024 to 27 January 2026.